Mub1532/steam-game-detector/README.md

 ## Installation

-Simple installation just run the setup file located in the Releases tab.
+Click on the releases tab, download the desired version and run the setup file. (source-code.zip is just the code for this file you are reading now and the screenshots folder)

 ## Why would I need this?